NoahJCH/HDR_Imaging/README.md

 # HDR Imaging
-Generate HDR images from a series of low-dynamic-range images.
+Generate high-dynamic-range images from a series of low-dynamic-range images.

 ## Code Description

-The Jupyter Notebook outlines the goals of this project, and math behind each step.
+The Jupyter Notebook outlines the goals of this project and the math behind each step.

 ## Sample Results